andreas-kupries/fossil2git/README.md

 Rewritten in Tcl by myself, generalized to arbitrary fossil and git repositories (urls).

-To set up a mirror go thtoigh the following steps:
+To set up a mirror go through the following steps:

   *  Get a local checkout of this repository